Aheless/Shambetski.githug.io/README.md

 ## Welcome to my portfolio page!

-You can use the [editor on GitHub](https://github.com/Aheless/Shambetski.githug.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+My name is Mikhail!
+I was born and live now in the town of Oshmyany Grodno region. in the You can use the [editor on GitHub](https://github.com/Aheless/Shambetski.githug.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.